chauff/cse1500-web-transcripts/_lectures/design.md

 ![performance pane](../img/design-performance.png)

 In this [waterfall](https://developer.mozilla.org/en-US/docs/Tools/Performance/Waterfall) visualization we see that initially the browser spends most of its time recalculating the style (based on for instance additional images that were loaded); few paint events occur.
 In general, the following sequence of events is an often recurring one: JavaScript computation :arrow_right: recompute style :arrow_right: recompute layout :arrow_right: repaint.

+Web performance libraries such as [Perfume.js](https://github.com/zizzamia/perfume.js) track a wide range of web performance metrics for you.

 ## HTML5